brianchanbc/parallel-compression/README.md

 Generally speaking, the compression ratios are largely consistent among small to large files.
 There are better compression algorithms out there that can achieve higher compression ratios, but the goal of this project is to demonstrate how the parallelization of the file compression and decompression can speed up the process rather than a striving for a better compression ratio.

 ## How to run the scripts
-1. In *parcompress* directory, run the following to set up Python virtual environment
+1. In *root* directory, run the following to set up Python virtual environment
 ```terminal
 python -m venv env
 ```